haladesigns/Streamlit/README.md

     ```
 3. The app will open in your default web browser.
 You can interact with the visualizations and explore the data on car sales advertisements.

+## Known Issues

+### Menu Navigation
+Currently, the menu navigation is not functional.
+While the menu items for "Plots," "Correlations," and "Contact" are displayed, selecting them does not trigger the intended actions or navigation.
+This is a feature that will be implemented in the near future.
+In the meantime, users can still interact with the visualizations and other functionalities directly through the main interface.

 ## Contributing
 If you would like to contribute to this project, please follow these steps:
 1. Fork the repository